Read This First

 The real issue is whether there is better measure of rationality than predictive power.

-The central claim is this: The question of whether there’s a better measure of rationality than predictive power touches on a complex debate within philosophy, cognitive science, and decision theory.
+In plain terms: The question of whether there’s a better measure of rationality than predictive power touches on a complex debate within philosophy, cognitive science, and decision theory.

 This aspect looks at the internal consistency of a person’s beliefs, decisions, and actions.
 Are they logically consistent with one another?
 Coherence is fundamental to rational thought and decision-making, ensuring that one’s beliefs do not contradict each other.